sumittodkari/Amazon_clone/README.md

 # Amazon_clone
 <br>
-it is my first github repo
+it is my first github repositry